ptrxyz/chemotion/chemotion-cli/README.md

 - The following flags cannot be specified in the configuration (`chemotion-cli.yml`) file:
   - `--config`: because that creates a circular dependency
   - `chemotion off`: does not lead to exit of containers with exit code 0.
+- Everything happens in the folder (and subfolders) of where `chemotion` is executed.
+All files and folders are expected to be there; otherwise failures can happen.